mlswg/mls-protocol/draft-ietf-mls-protocol.md

 0 1 2 3 4 5 6 7 8 9 0 1 2
 ~~~~~

-Each node in the tree is assigned a _node index_, starting at zero and
+Each node in the tree is assigned an _index_, starting at zero and
 running from left to right.
 A node is a leaf node if and only if it
 has an even index.
 The node indices for the nodes in the above tree
 are as follows: